ipesek/jsxgraphbook/src/2_setup.md

 When we prepare JSX construction it is most convenient to prepare it locally.
 For that we have to create some file (eg.
 `example.htm`), copy paste template provided below and we can start constructing.
 After we save the program, we can open it in our favorite browser (Firefox, Chrome, etc).
-We can repeat following: edit the file, save it and refresh it (_(F5)_ in a browser) until we're satisfied with result.
+We can repeat the following: edit the file, save it and refresh it (_(F5)_ in a browser) until we're satisfied with result.

 Basic template for building and testing is below {/lang}